Consultation letter for 2021-22, please see bottom of this page

 Entry requirements are as follows:

-- The candidate must meet the course requirements.
-Basic entry requirements for A Level and Advanced Vocational subjects are a minimum of 5 A*-C at GCSE including English and Mathematics with a minimum Average Points Score of 4.7.
-Some subjects require a GCSE grade B.
+- Basic entry requirements for A Level and Advanced Vocational subjects are a minimum of 5x 9-4 grades at GCSE with a minimum Average Points Score of 4 (average grade 4).
+Eg a grade 9 is worth 9 points, a grade 8 is worth 8 points, a grade 7 is worth 7 points etc.

-- Students who meet the entry requirement, but have not gained a grade C or better in English or Mathematics will be required to re-sit at the earliest opportunity.
+- Students who meet the entry requirement, but have not gained a grade 4 or better in English and/or Mathematics will be required to re-sit at the earliest opportunity.

 - Highest priority in the case of over-subscription must be given to looked after children and previously looked after children who meet the entry criteria.